mindziukasss/overtime-app/README.md

 -  Email summary to managers for approval
 - x Needs to be documented if employee did not long overtime
 - x Create audit log for each text message
-- Need to update end_date when confirm
+- x Need to update end_date when confirm
 - Need to update audit log status when an overtime reject
 - x Home icon
 - Update buttons employee homepage so they show on mobile